 What This Can Mean for Your Financial Planning

-Because funds are generally inaccessible before age 18 and subject to early-withdrawal penalties prior to age 59 ½, the account structure is geared toward long-term accumulation rather than short-term spending needs.
+Because funds are generally unavailable before age 18 and early withdrawals before age 59 ½ can trigger penalties, the account is designed for long-term savings rather than near-term expenses.

-For families focused on building durable savings for a child, the Trump Account may function as a supplement to existing education or retirement-related vehicles, such as 529 plans or custodial IRAs, rather than a direct replacement.
+For families aiming to build lasting financial reserves for a child, a Trump Account may serve as a complement to other savings options, such as 529 plans or custodial IRAs, rather than a substitute for them.

 Bottom Line